Seafood Sea Cuterie Board

 Seafood Platter How-To Video

-Show Me Your Platter
+Show Me Your Seafood Platter

-I hope this post inspires you to make this board.
+I hope this post inspires you to make this seafood party board.
 Nothing makes me happier than seeing the beautiful spreads you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

-And, If you liked this recipe, please rate and review.
+And, if you liked this recipe, please rate and review.

 Seafood Charcuterie Board